HBF Ambulance Cover

 Australia-wide, you can get emergency ambulance cover through all HBF hospital policies, or most of the extras.

-If you’re in WA you can also purchase standalone ambulance cover if needed as an alternative to a state ambulance subscription.
+You can also purchase standalone ambulance cover if needed as an alternative to a state ambulance subscription.

 You might like these...